cezbloch/smog/README.md

-# smog
 Air Quality Monitor application to monitor PM 2.5 and PM10 from SDL607 device.
 Easily extendable to handle any other device and push data into any storage.
+Support for DHT11 (temperature and pressure meter) added.

 ---------- create a deamon service launching at system start-up -------------- sudo apt-get install daemontools daemontools-run